CloudBindle/bindle/README.md

 A configuration file will be moved to ~/.bindle upon installation.
 Parameters are explained in each config.

 There are two types of sections. there is the default section, where you will put most of the configuration settings.
 And then there are custom blocks.
 Upon launching a cluster parameters in the custom block will overwrite the default configurations.

+For each custom block, it is also possible to specify the categories that each requested node will be classified under in the Ansible inventory file.

+For the ansible inventory file,
+* if no node types are defined, we will assume that you want to create one master and n-1 worker nodes with the corresponding categories
+* you can specify node types by adding the following to your cluster configurations, the following specifies two worker nodes, one database server, and one master

+         [cluster8]
+         number_of_nodes=4
+         types=master::worker::worker::dbserver
+         target_directory=target-aws-8

 ## Base Box requirements